shopsys/shopsys/docs/basic-concepts/basics-about-package-architecture.md

 ### Modules

-In every project, there is a lot of code dedicated to features which are not related to the core of your business, but you still need it there.
+In every project, there is a lot of code dedicated to features that are not related to the core of your business, but you still need it there.
 And although these features are necessary, it can be a long wearisome job building them from the ground up.

 That is why Shopsys Platform provides a module system that satisfies the need for an installable functionality.
 Modules are developed in separate packages with [semantic versioning](http://semver.org/).
 You can install a module just by requiring its package via Composer and registering it in your application.

 So far, we created packages for [HTTP Smoke testing](https://github.com/shopsys/http-smoke-testing) or [database migrations](https://github.com/shopsys/migrations), and extracted product XML feeds (e.g., [Google Shopping product feed](https://github.com/shopsys/product-feed-google)).

-Other candidates for extraction into modules are for example, payment methods gateways, package shipping integrations or analytic service integrations.
+Other candidates for extraction into modules are, for example, payment methods gateways, package shipping integrations or analytic service integrations.

 ![Shopsys Platform package architecture schema](../img/package-architecture.png 'Shopsys Platform Package Architecture')